nleaf/nleaf.github.io/_resources/2017-10-20-professional-services-case-study-bouchard-insurance.md

   block: casestudy-quote
   icon: ''
   quote_background: ''
-  quote: We knew we were looking for a different kind of disaster recovery solution.
+  quote: '"We knew we were looking for a different kind of disaster recovery solution.
-    We had complete confidence in [Expedient's] technical expertise and in the research we had done.
+    We had complete confidence in [Expedient''s] technical expertise and in the research we had done."'
   cite: "- Brian Polak, Director of Information Technology, Bouchard Insurance"
 - template: case-study-intro
   block: casestudy-top